 The Omega-3s have been shown to improve many health issues including reducing inflammation, help to maintain heart and joint health, and support your mood and emotional balance.

 Omega-6s - the strongest (clinical trial) data show these to be mostly positive for your health when taken at moderate levels (6).
 There are some theories and lab-based studies that suggest pathways for Omega-6s to cause negative health outcomes e.g, as inflammatory agents, but these are not generally backed up by a wide range of solid clinical studies.
-So the jury’s still out and there’s no need to panic and try and cut out Omega-6s from your diet completely (7).
+Current research shows that moderate amounts of Omega-6 fats can be part of a healthy diet.
+The bigger issue tends to be the overall quality of the food we eat, rather than one specific type of fat (7).
 It is worth noting that highly processed ‘fast’ food can have high levels of Omega-6 oils in them.
 However, it’s too simplistic to assign the dangers of processed foods to just one ingredient - issues with eating too much fat overall, sugar, salt and low-fibre ingredients (8) are probably stronger causes of bad health outcomes for ultra-processed foods than just the specific type of fat.

 Omega-9s - e.g. oleic acid fats found in olive oil.
 These are not essential oils, but have health benefits such as helping increase "good" cholesterol (HDL), reducing "bad" cholesterol (LDL) and supporting heart health (9).
 Getting a top-up of Omega-9s from your diet, such as olive oil can certainly be beneficial.